geopm/geopm/service/docs/source/devel.rst

 scripts that are part of the GEOPM repository build system.
 Two scripts called ``autogen.sh`` are provided, one in the base of the GEOPM repository and the other in the service directory.
-Each of these scripts manage the GEOPM version that is imbedded in the build artifacts, and create the two ``configure`` scripts using the autotools package.
+Each of these scripts manage the GEOPM version that is embedded in the build artifacts, and create the two ``configure`` scripts using the autotools package.